-All of Morgan Stanley's businesses are regulated extensively by non-U.S. regulators, including governments, central banks and regulatory bodies, securities exchanges, commodity exchanges, self-regulatory organizations, especially in those jurisdictions in which Morgan Stanley maintain an office.
-Certain regulators have prudential, business conduct and other authority over us or Morgan Stanley's subsidiaries, as well as powers to limit or restrict us from engaging in certain businesses or to conduct administrative proceedings that can result in censures, fines, the issuance of cease-and-desist orders, or the suspension or expulsion of a regulated entity or its affiliates.
+All of Morgan Stanley's businesses are regulated extensively by non-U.S. regulators, including governments, central banks and regulatory bodies, securities exchanges, commodity exchanges, and self-regulatory organisations, especially in those jurisdictions in which Morgan Stanley maintains an office.
+Certain regulators have prudential, business conduct and other authority over Morgan Stanley or its subsidiaries, as well as powers to limit or restrict Morgan Stanley from engaging in certain businesses or to conduct administrative proceedings that can result in censures, fines, asset seizures and forfeitures, the issuance of cease-and-desist orders, or the suspension or expulsion of a regulated entity or its affiliates.
 Certain of Morgan Stanley's subsidiaries are subject to capital, liquidity, leverage and other prudential requirements that are applicable under non-U.S. law.

-Financial Crimes Programme
+Firmwide Financial Crimes Programme

-Morgan Stanley's financial crime prevention efforts across all regions and business units with responsibility for governance, oversight and execution of Morgan Stanley's anti-money laundering ("AML"), economic sanctions ("Sanctions"), anti-corruption, anti-tax evasion, and government and political activities compliance programmes.
+Morgan Stanley's Financial Crimes programme is coordinated and implemented on an enterprise-wide basis and supports its financial crime prevention efforts across all regions and business units, with responsibility for governance and oversight, as well as execution of its anti-money laundering ("AML"), economic sanctions ("Sanctions"), anti-boycott, anti-corruption, anti-tax evasion, and government and political activities compliance programmes.

-In the U.S., the Bank Secrecy Act, as amended by the USA PATRIOT Act of 2001 and the Anti-Money Laundering Act of 2020, impose significant obligations on financial institutions to detect and deter money laundering and terrorist financing activity, including requiring banks, BHCs and their subsidiaries, broker-dealers, futures commission merchants, introducing brokers and mutual funds to implement AML programmes, verify the identity of customers that maintain accounts, and monitor and report suspicious activity to appropriate law enforcement or regulatory authorities.
-Outside the U.S., applicable laws, rules and regulations similarly require designated types of financial institutions to implement AML programmes.
+In the U.S., the Bank Secrecy Act, as amended by the USA PATRIOT Act of 2001 and the Anti-Money Laundering Act of 2020, imposes significant obligations on financial institutions to detect and deter money laundering and terrorist financing activity, including requiring banks, BHCs and their subsidiaries, broker-dealers, futures commission merchants, introducing brokers and mutual funds to develop and implement AML programmes, verify the identity of customers that maintain accounts, and monitor and report suspicious activity to appropriate law enforcement or regulatory authorities.
+Outside of the U.S., applicable laws, rules and regulations similarly require designated types of financial institutions to implement AML programmes.

-Morgan Stanley are also subject to Sanctions such as regulations and economic sanctions programmes administered by the U.S. Treasury's Office of Foreign Assets Control ("OFAC"), and similar sanctions programmes imposed by foreign governments or global or regional multilateral organisations, and anticorruption laws, such as the U.S. Foreign Corrupt Practices Act and the U.K. Bribery Act, in the jurisdictions in which it operates.
+Morgan Stanley is also subject to Sanctions, such as regulations and economic sanctions programmes administered by the U.S. government, including OFAC and the U.S. Department of State, and similar sanctions programmes imposed by foreign governments or global or regional multilateral organisations.
+In addition, Morgan Stanley is subject to anti-corruption laws, such as the U.S. Foreign Corrupt Practices Act and the U.K. Bribery Act, in the jurisdictions in which it operates.
 Anti-corruption laws generally prohibit offering, promising, giving or authorizing others to give anything of value, either directly or indirectly, to a government official or private party in order to influence official action or otherwise gain an unfair business advantage, such as to obtain or retain business.